 Specific measures for candidates of CAST Permanent selection procedure:

-If you have been invited to a test but could not book and/or sit for the test due to reasons related to Covid-19, please note that you will be re-invited during the next testing period provided that you renew your interest in the relevant application.
-Once your interest is renewed, you do not need to contact EPSO individually or take any other action.
-You will receive an invitation via your EPSO account.
+If you have been invited to a test but could not book and/or sit for the test, you will not automatically be re-invited during the next testing period.
+Should you renew your interest in the relevant application, you may be preselected and re-invited for the same or another profile by the recruiting services.

 The indicative dates for the next testing periods are published on the web pages of the different CAST/P profiles.